 From Fort Morgan to Perdido Pass, there’s miles and miles of shoreline just calling out your name.
 In fact, some of the most productive fishing spots in Gulf Shores can be found from shore.
 Hit the beaches, marshes, or even the boardwalk, and cast your line to catch some of Alabama’s favorite fish.

-Some of the best spots to target include the brackish waters around the mouth of the bays, where some of the bigger creatures come close to shore.
-Meanwhile, some anglers prefer to focus their attention on the Big and Little Lagoons, where a whole range of inshore fish can be caught.
+Some of the best spots to target include the brackish waters around the mouth of the bays.
+This is where some of the bigger creatures come close to shore.
+Then there are anglers who prefer to focus their attention on the Big and Little Lagoons.
+Both good options where a whole range of inshore fish can be caught.
 Wherever you go, don’t forget to purchase a fishing license before casting your line!

 Gulf Shores Kayak Fishing

 If you’re looking to combine the benefits of fishing on your own with the chance of getting out on the heart of some of the numerous bodies of water out of Gulf Shores, then kayak fishing may be for you.
-Rent or bring your own vessel, or follow a guide and you could reach some of the spots that other anglers can’t.
+You can either rent or bring your own vessel, or follow a guide.
+Either way, you’ll be able to reach some of the spots that other anglers can’t.

-Powering yourself with just a paddle, you’ll make sure not to scare the fish, as may happen with an engine, as you get up close and personal with the fish.
+Powering yourself with just a paddle, getting close to fish without spooking them is a breeze.
 Maneuvering may be difficult as you cast your line, but the calm waters of the lakes and lagoons inshore are a great place to start.
 Whatever your ability, there’s a kayak fishing opportunity for you stretching all the way to Alabama Point.